 Â

 Edward Whymper and his principal rival Jean-Antoine Carrel, whose competing attempts defined the race to climb the Matterhorn.
-(Image credit: Alpine Club Archive / Wikimedia Commons)
+Image credit: Alpine Club Archive / Wikimedia Commons

 The Final Expedition (July 1865)

-Edward Whymper (British)
+Edward Whymper – British climber

-Charles Hudson (British clergyman and experienced alpinist)
+Charles Hudson – British mountaineer and experienced alpinist

-Peter Taugwalder (father) (Swiss guide)
+Peter Taugwalder (father) – Swiss mountain guide

-Peter Taugwalder (son) (Swiss guide)
+Peter Taugwalder (son) – Swiss mountain guide

-First Ascent of the Matterhorn
+The First Ascent of the Matterhorn

 The Fatal Descent